 Despite how cute and cuddly they look, raccoons can be a major nuisance anywhere they are found near human habitation.

-These black-masked and ring-tailed rascals raid garbage cans and gardens for food, nest in attics, poop all over the place, and generally make a nuisance of themselves.
+These black-masked and ring-tailed rascals raid garbage cans and gardens for food, climb rooftops and nest in attics, poop all over the place, and generally make a nuisance of themselves.

 They can also carry diseases that can harm you and your pets, so it’s important to keep them away if possible.

 If you’re tired of raccoons wreaking havoc on your property but don’t yet want to resort to lethal force or foot the bill for expensive professional help, you can use a raccoon’s nose against them by employing scents.